Here are just a few of the things you will learn with this book:

 The above form was created in a few minutes using Excel’s simple-to-use Form Controls.

-This book will teach you how to add Option Buttons, Check Boxes, Combo Boxes, Spin Buttons, Buttons and many other controls.
+The book will teach you how to add Option Buttons, Check Boxes, Combo Boxes, Spin Buttons, Buttons and many other controls.
 Once added they are really easy to bring to life.
 The screen grab above shows a Mortgage Calculator that you’ll create in one of the book’s sessions.

 Excel only supports a million rows, but when Excel teams with Power Pivot, Excel can analyse billions of rows of data in the blink of an eye using a Power Pivot Data Model.